Hello guest, if you read this it means you are not registered. Click here to register in a few simple steps, you will enjoy all features of our Forum.

 *both have the same etymology and may have been represented by the same word in Pictish; however, I have chosen to disambiguate them.

-JMcB, Rufus191, Webb like this post
+Rufus191, JMcB, Webb like this post

 Avatar: The obverse of a coin of Kanishka I depicting the Buddha, with the Greco-Bactrian legend ΒΟΔΔΟ.